hellg1/JB_Internship/Readme.md

 **MacOS**:
 http://hub.docker.com/editions/community/docker-ce-desktop-mac

-Everything you need to do is to download installer and then follow it's instructions.
+Everything you need to do is to download installer and then follow its instructions.

 *Done!*